-If you ARE doing things as they've always been done, there probably is a better way.
-Even if you aren't sure what that new way is, try to sound as if you're looking for it.
+If you ARE doing things as they’ve always been done, there probably is a better way.
+Even if you aren’t sure what that new way is, try to sound like you’re looking for it.
 Have the hunger to transform for the better and display it with what you say.

 This implies the request was a problem.
 It makes people feel they have made an imposition.
 Try saying, “It was my pleasure,” or “I’ll be happy to take care of it “.
 This change will have a significant impact.

 Even the mention of a problem relating to a task given to you might not sound bad, but it does have a subconscious effect on the listener.
-Moreover, it shows a lack of commitment and makes you sound as if you are doing the other person's big favor.
+Moreover, it shows a lack of commitment and makes you sound like you are doing the other person’s big favor.

 These phrases erode credibility.
 No matter how good the idea, people will have lost confidence in it.
 If you’re not confident in your opinion, no one else will be either.

-So, if you have something to share or have an idea that you deem to be necessary, say it, "I was wondering if we can do this" or say "I have an idea that I wished to share".
+So, if you have something to share or have an idea that you deem to be necessary, say, “I was wondering if we can do this,” or say, “I have an idea that I wished to share”.

 The trick is to neither sound overconfident nor too unsure about the idea with these things not to say at work.

-However it is one of the shortest things not to say at work, this word instantly minimizes the power of your statements.
+However, it is one of the shortest things not to say at work, and this word instantly minimizes your statements’ power.
 It makes you seem defensive or apologetic.

 Saying, “I just wanted to check in,” comes across as “Sorry for taking up your time.”
 It sounds like you feel you’re bugging them.
 Scan your emails and text and delete any instances of “just.”
 Notice how much stronger most statements sound: “I wanted to check-in.”